 This is the kick-off post in a in a series of posts about building product management capacity in government agencies.
-The series explores the process of helping agency staff transition into product management roles, from both an 18F and partner agency perspective.
+The series explores the process of helping agency staff transition into product management roles, from both the 18F perspective and partner agency perspective (part two).

 While standard practice in the private sector, product management is still in its infancy in the government.
 We believe that government needs product managers to bridge many disciplines and lead diverse teams to identify and deliver the right outcomes for stakeholders and end users.
 We believe that everyone in government has the capacity to become a product manager with the right training and coaching.